graphops/substreams-sink-sql/docs/FROM_PROTO_GENERATE_CSV_README.md

-# from-proto-export Mode Implementation
+# from-proto-generate-csv Mode Implementation

 ## Overview

-The `from-proto-export` mode is a new command that generates SQL schema definitions and CSV data dumps that are 100% compatible with the `from-proto` mode.
+The `from-proto-generate-csv` mode is a new command that generates SQL schema definitions and CSV data dumps that are 100% compatible with the `from-proto` mode.
 This allows operators to export schema and data for manual injection, ensuring perfect compatibility between historical backfill and live streaming.

 ## Key Features